arod147/Asp.netAuthExample/README.md

     <li>Visual Studio 2022</li>
     <a href="https://visualstudio.microsoft.com/downloads/">Visual Studio Download</a>
     <sub>Get the community version</sub>
-    <li>SSMS (Sql Server Management Studio) & Sql server installed and set up on your device</li>
+    <li>SSMS (Sql Server Management Studio) & SQL server installed and set up on your device</li>
     <a href="https://www.microsoft.com/en-us/sql-server/sql-server-downloads">Downlod sql server</a>
     <a href="https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16">Downlod SSMS</a>
-    <li>Redis installed and set up on your device I have gone ahead a set up the project with redis so just need it running</li>
+    <li>Redis installed and set up on your device I have gone ahead a set up the project with Redis so just need it running</li>
     <a href="https://developer.redis.com/create/windows">Download and set up redis</a>
     <li>Basic understanding of the Entity Frame work</li>
     <a href="https://docs.microsoft.com/en-us/ef/core/get-started/overview/first-app?tabs=netcore-cli">Using Entity</a>